Calendula

 • Immune system support from flavonoids and saponins1

-You can use calendula in several ways.
-Brew the petals into tea for internal benefits.
+There are several ways to enjoy calendula’s benefits.
+Brew the petals into a soothing tea for internal wellness.
 Apply infused oils topically for skin concerns.
-Add dried petals to herbal smoking blends for gentle aromatic qualities.
+Many people also add dried petals to herbal smoking blends, where they contribute a mild, smooth quality to the smoke.

-The secret lies in calendula’s active compounds.
-Research confirms that triterpenes and carotenoids work together to repair damaged cells while calming inflammation throughout the body.
+Research confirms that active compounds like triterpenes and carotenoids work together to repair damaged cells while calming inflammation throughout the body.

 Additional therapeutic benefits: